iand/meridian/README.md

 ## Overview

-This is currently an testbed for gateway experiments.
+This is currently a testbed for gateway experiments.

 ## Getting Started